gpufit/Gpufit/docs/examples.rst

 Fit 2D Gaussian functions example
 ---------------------------------

+This example demonstrates the use of Gpufit to fit a dataset consisting of 2D Gaussian peaks.
+The example is contained in the file Gauss_Fit_2D_Example.cpp_ and it can be built and executed within the project environment.
+The optional inputs to gpufit(), *weights* and *user_info*, are not used.

 This example features:

-- Multiple fits using a 2D Gaussian function
 - Noisy data and random initial guesses for the fit parameters
-- A Poisson noise adapted maximum likelihood estimator
+- Use of the maximum likelihood estimator which is appropriate for data subject to Poisson noise

-It is contained in Gauss_Fit_2D_Example.cpp_ and can be built and executed within the project environment.
-The optional inputs to gpufit(), *weights* and *user info*, are not used.

-In this example, a 2D Gaussian curve is fit to 10\ :sup:`4` noisy data sets having a size of 50 x 50 points each.
+In this example, a set of simulated data is generated, consisting of 10\ :sup:`4` 2D Gaussian peaks, with a size of 30 x 30 points.
+Random noise is added to the data.
 The model function and the model parameters are described in :ref:`gauss-2d`.

-In this example the true parameters used to generate the Gaussian data are set to
+In this example the true parameters used to generate the Gaussian data are defined in the following code block.

 .. code-block:: cpp

     // true parameters
 	std::vector< float > true_parameters{ 10.f, 15.5f, 15.5f, 3.f, 10.f}; // amplitude, center x/y positions, width, offset

-which defines a 2D Gaussian peak centered at the middle of the grid (position 15.5, 15.5), with a width (standard deviation) of 3.0, an amplitude of 10 and a background of 10.
+These parameters define a 2D Gaussian peak centered at the middle of the grid (position 15.5, 15.5), with a width (standard deviation) of 3.0, an amplitude of 10 and a background of 10.

 The guesses for the initial parameters are drawn from the true parameters with a uniformly distributed deviation